Each metric has a page of information explaining what the values represent and how to interpret them.

 - Data source: where we got the data to populate this metric (this might help you look at the raw data and how it was submitted locally, and find related guidance about data submissions).

-- Updated: the last date these data were updated in the Model Hospital
+- Updated: the last date these data were updated at model.nhs.uk

-- Next due: the date this metric is due to be updated in the Model Hospital (not when the data source is due to be collected or published).
+- Next due: the date this metric is due to be updated at model.nhs.uk (not when the data source is due to be collected or published).

 - Methodology: precisely how we calculate the metric, to help you verify the data and investigate it further (for example you might want to re-create it using local data).

-We're working to standardise the information on metric pages, including making sure they're complete and written clearly, but if there's anything missing or hard to understand please let us know.
+We are working to standardise the information on metric pages, including making sure they are complete and written clearly, but if there is anything missing or hard to understand please let us know.